Frequently Asked Questions: F.A.Q.

-The magnificent Kiowa dress yoke pictured at left is made of tanned deer hide and is covered in elk teeth, seed beads, and tubular beads.
+The magnificent Kiowa dress yoke pictured below is made of tanned deer hide and is covered in elk teeth, seed beads, and tubular beads.

 The number of teeth…symbolized the prowess of the husband-provider.
 If a wife and all her female children were attired in these dresses, it was a sign of a family of means. –Mardell Hogan Plainfeather, Crow, 1992

 Cowrie shells: The cowrie shells embellishing the yoke of this formal Southern Cheyenne dress pictured at right originated in the Indian and South Pacific Oceans.
 They arrived on the Plains via the ancient intercontinental trade network.
 Long after manufactured trade goods were available, seashells remained a popular garment decoration.